-- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. using Plaintiff's Trademarks and Copyrights or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine product or is not authorized by Plaintiff to be sold in connection with Plaintiff's Trademarks and Copyrights; - b. passing off, inducing, or enabling others to sell or pass off any product as a genuine product or any other product produced by Plaintiff that is not Plaintiff's or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the trademarks; - c. committing any acts calculated to cause consumers to believe that Defendants' counterfeit products are those sold under the authorization, control, or supervision of Plaintiff, or are sponsored by, approved by, or otherwise connected with Plaintiff;
+- 1) That Defendants, their officers, agents, servants, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily preliminarily, and permanently enjoined and restrained from: - a. using Plaintiff's Trademarks or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine product or is not authorized by Plaintiff to be sold in connection with Plaintiff's Trademarks; - b. passing off, inducing, or enabling others to sell or pass off any product as a genuine product or any other product produced by Plaintiff that is not Plaintiff's or is not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the trademarks;

-- d. further infringing Plaintiff's Trademarks and Copyrights and damaging Plaintiff's reputation and goodwill; - e. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Plaintiff, nor authorized by Plaintiff to be sold or offered including Plaintiff's Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof; - f. directly or indirectly infringing Plaintiff's Copyrights, including reproduction, distribution or making Plaintiff's copyrighted products available for distribution; - g. selling all unauthorized copies of Plaintiff's copyrighted work; - h. using, linking to, transferring, selling, exercising control over, or otherwise owning the Online Marketplace Accounts or any other online marketplace account that is being used to sell or is the means by which Defendants could continue to sell counterfeit products; and - i. operating and/or hosting websites registered or operated by Defendants that are involved with the distribution, marketing, advertising, offering for sale, or sale of any product bearing Plaintiff's Trademarks or any reproduction, counterfeit copy or colorable imitation thereof that is not a genuine product or is not authorized by Plaintiff to be sold in connection with his trademarks;
+- c. committing any acts calculated to cause consumers to believe that Defendants' counterfeit products are those sold under the authorization, control, or supervision of Plaintiff, or are sponsored by, approved by, or otherwise connected with Plaintiff; - d. further infringing Plaintiff's Trademarks and damaging Plaintiff's reputation and goodwill; - e. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Plaintiff, nor authorized by Plaintiff to be sold or offered including Plaintiff's Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof; - f. using, linking to, transferring, selling, exercising control over, or otherwise owning the Online Marketplace Accounts or any other Online Marketplace Account that is being used to sell or is the means by which Defendants could continue to sell counterfeit products; and - g. operating and/or hosting websites registered or operated by Defendants that are involved with the distribution, marketing, advertising, offering for sale, or sale of any product bearing Plaintiff's Trademarks or any reproduction, counterfeit copy or colorable imitation thereof that is not a genuine product or not authorized by Plaintiff to be sold in connection with its trademarks;

-2) Entry of an Order that the same online marketplace platforms shall disable the Defendants' Internet Stores and make them inactive and untransferable;

-3) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, eBay,
+- 2) Entry of an Order that the same Online Marketplace Platforms shall disable the Defendant Internet Stores and make them inactive and untransferable; - 3) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, Fruugo,

-Amazon, Printerval and Temu and any related entities, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendant Internet Stores, and online marketplace platforms, shall:
+Amazon and Temu and any related entities, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendant Internet Stores, and Online Marketplace Platforms shall:

-- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using Plaintiff's Trademarks and Copyrights, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's Trademarks and Copyrights; and - c. take all steps necessary to prevent links to the Defendants Internet Stores identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendants Internet Stores from any search index;
+- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using Plaintiff's Trademarks, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's Trademarks; and - c. take all steps necessary to prevent links to the Defendant Internet Stores identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendant Internet Stores from any search index;